alvo254/AWS-SAA/S3/Introduction to s3.md

 ## S3 Bucket
 Bucket hold objects.
 Buckets can also have folders which in turn hold objects.
 S3 is a universal namespace so bucket names must be unique.

+## Storage Classes
+- Standard (default) - Fast!
+99.99% Availability.
+Replicated across at least 3 AZs
+- Intelligent Tiering - Use ML to analyze your object usage and determine the appropriate storage class.
+Data is moved to the most cost-effective access tier, without any perfomace impact or added overhead.
+- Standard infrequently Accessed(IA) - Still fast! cheaper if you access files less than once a month.
+Additional retrieval fee is applied.
+50% less than standard.
+- One Zone IA - Still Fast!
+Objects only exists in one AZ.
+Availability is (95.5%).
+But cheaper than standard IA by 20% less
+- Glacier - For long-term cold storage.
+Retrial of data can take minuntes to hours.
+- Glacier Deep Archive - The lowest cost storage class.
+Data retrieval time 12 hours.